When people think of Monterey, CA, many visualize it as a summer destination – and they’re not wrong.

 Is Winter a Good Time to Visit Monterey?

-Winter is an excellent time to visit Monterey.
+Winter is an excellent time to visit the California coast, specifically Monterey

 From the serene landscape to the stunning sunsets and ample wildlife, Monterey is a peaceful retreat during the off-season.